June 27-30 — Pacific Lutheran University — Tacoma, WA

 4. No electric instruments.

-5. No alcohol containers of any type are allowed in the recreation room and entry.
+5. No alcohol containers of any type are allowed in the lounge.
 Personal drink bottles are allowed.

 6. We encourage groups of beginners and intermediate players to gather in nearby locations.